 2. Navigate here:

 3. In the right pane, you’ll see two DWORDs named AllItemsIconView and StartupPage.
-Both having 1 as default value.
+Both have 1 as the default value.

 5. Now modify the second DWORD i.e. StartupPage.
 This DWORD manages the startup options means it is responsible to open Control Panel with small icons rather than categorizing them.
-So to get categorized way, double click on it and set its value to 0.
+So to get a categorized way, double-click on it and set its value to 0.

-Make sure that the Control Panel is closed when you’re making these modifications to the Windows Registry.
+Make sure that the Control Panel is closed when making these modifications to the Windows Registry.